Mushrooms are often classified as vegetables for cuisine purposes when, in fact, they are not plants. Well, at least, technically.

 What Do Mushrooms Taste Like?

 When eaten raw, mushrooms are essentially tasteless.
 But when seasoned with a little salt, they taste like meat.
-This is ironic because mushrooms contain very little protein: just close to three grams per cup.

 How To Identify Edible Mushrooms From Poisonous Ones